jkingportfolio/CI_PP1_TheCocktailBar/README.md

 - There are three clickable links
     - The email address in the contact section will open an email mailbox of the user in order for them to easily email the bar with any questions they may have
     - The GitHub icon which links to my own personal GitHub page for future showcasing of my projects
-    - The linkedin icon which links to my own personal Linkedin page for networking with fellow coders or potential future employers
+    - The LinkedIn icon which links to my own personal LinkedIn page for networking with fellow coders or potential future employers

 - Covered in user stories: 3, 4, 8, 9 & 11